maryoritm/recipe-finder/README.md

-# My Recipe Finder Project
+🍳 Recipe Finder - My First Web Project

-This is my first web development project for my programming class.
-It helps people find recipes based on ingredients they have.
+Created for WDD 330 - Fall 2023

-## Features
+This is my very first web development project!
+I wanted to build something useful that could help people (like me) who struggle to decide what to cook.

-- Search recipes by ingredients
+What It Does
-- Filter by diet type
+Lets you search recipes using ingredients you already have

-- Responsive design works on phones and computers
+Filters for different diets (I added vegetarian/vegan options first)

-## How to Use
+Works on phones too (took me 3 tries to get the mobile layout right 😅)

-1. Type ingredients you have (like "chicken rice")
+How To Use It
-2. Click "Search"
+Type what's in your fridge (ex: "chicken, tomatoes")

-3. View recipes and click to see full instructions
+Hit Search (I almost forgot to add the button at first!)

-## Technologies Used
+Click on recipes you like to see directions

-- HTML, CSS, JavaScript
+Tech Stuff I Used
-- Python with Flask (for local development)
+HTML/CSS (still learning Grid/Flexbox)

-- Edamam API for recipe data
+JavaScript (async/await was confusing but I got it!)

-## Running Locally
+Flask for local testing (Python is new to me)

-1. Install Python requirements:
+Edamam API (got 10,000 free requests/month)